 2017 Annual Meeting & AGM

-The Annual Meeting and AGM of the African Bird Club will be held on Saturday 1st April 2017 at The Flett Theatre, Natural History Museum, Cromwell Road, London SW7 5BD.
-The meeting is open to members and non-members of ABC.
+The Annual Meeting and AGM of the African Bird Club were held on Saturday 1st April 2017 at The Flett Theatre, Natural History Museum, Cromwell Road, London SW7 5BD.
+The meeting was open to members and non-members of ABC.

 2017 Meeting Programme

 10.15 Doors Open Tea, coffee and ABC sales

 11.00 The search for the Liberian Greenbul: lost and found? – Dr. Lincoln Fishpool

 The Liberian Greenbul is only known from the unique type specimen and some field observations dating from the mid-1980s.
 Its validity as a good species has been questioned and it is a mystery why it has never been seen since.
 This talk reports on an expedition in 2013 to the type locality, in part supported by the ABC, to try to rediscover the species and on subsequent molecular analyses that at last seem to have resolved the problem.

 11.35 Impact on birds of rapid land re-distribution in Zimbabwe – Dr Stephen Pringle.

 Increasing human population pressures leading to land-use transformation are impacting on biodiversity on a global scale.
 This study of avian species richness, abundance and assemblage composition across three habitat types transformed into subsistence farms gives an insight into the responses of African savannah birds to habitat change.